danfuzz/samizdat/doc/samizdat-0-library/README.md

 defintions, and one for in-language definitions.
 From the perspective of "client" code written in the language, there is no distinction between the two sections, but from the perspective of implementation, there is.
-In particular, an implementation of *Samizdat Layer 0* must provide the primitive definitions, but it can rely on the canonical in-language library source for the remainder, which is written in terms of the primitives.
+In particular, an implementation of *Samizdat 0* must provide the primitive definitions, but it can rely on the canonical in-language library source for the remainder, which is written in terms of the primitives.